I have a lot to be thankful for, and I know it. Many, many people have participated/ participate in my life. I appreciate every one.

 67 people +

-Sixty-seven people came to mind when I considered those to whom I owe special thanks.
+Sixty-seven people came to mind when I first actively considered those to whom I owe special thanks.
 Sixty-seven!
 And that was off the top of my head!
-I have since thought of more.
+I have since thought of many more.

-I especially thank those with whom I've visited and stayed, be it for a night, a week, or, in some cases, months and even years.
-You opened up yourselves and your homes to me, and I thank you greatly.
+I especially thank those with whom I have visited and stayed, be it for a night, a week, or, in some cases, months and even years.
+You opened up yourselves, your homes, your very lives to me, and I thank you greatly.

 You are all stars.